nestybox/sysbox-runc/README.md

 sysbox-runc run mycontainerid
 ```

-If you used the unmodified `sysbox-runc spec` template this should give you a `sh` session inside the system container.
+If you used the unmodified `sysbox-runc spec` template this should give you a `sh` session inside the container.

 The second way to start a container is using the specs lifecycle operations.
 This gives you more power over how the container is created and managed while it is running.
-This will also launch the system container in the background so you will have to edit the `config.json` to remove the `terminal` setting for the simple examples here.
+This will also launch the container in the background so you will have to edit the `config.json` to remove the `terminal` setting for the simple examples here.
 Your process field in the `config.json` should have `"terminal": false` and `"args": ["sleep", "5"]`.

 These are the lifecycle operations in your shell.